HALL OF FAME INDUCTEE #41

 This inductee was not done, and truth be told, the last couple of paragraphs, many may not have known, this history about this inductee.
 You see in 1982, this inductee went to work for NASCAR.
 The RJ Reynolds Company moved their advertising money to the short tracks known as the Winston Racing Series.
 The original Lakeside Speedway located at 92nd and Leavenworth Road in Kansas City, Kansas was one of those first NASCAR Sanctioned tracks.
 This inductee and Jim Hunter were the NASCAR representatives contacting the track owners and promoters.
 In 1982, there was $25,000 offered to the National Champion and Iowa Late Model Racecar Driver Tom Hearst won the first NASCAR Winston Racing Series Championship.

 In 1985, this inductee closed his auto repair shop in Des Moines, Iowa and went to work for NASCAR full time.
 The sport at the time was making all the right moves in heading in an upward trend with full fields of racecars and full grandstands, locally and nationally.
 The NASCAR Weekly Series had grown to 26 tracks in 11 states.
 This inductee became a Regional Director for NASCAR, first as the Central Region Director and then as the Mid America Regional Director.
 He also became a NASCAR Series Tour Director for the only NASCAR Series on Dirt, the NASCAR Busch All-Star Touring Series.
-His job had him putting many miles on his vehicle traveling the highways of Missouri, Kansas, Iowa, Nebraska, and Minnesota.
+According to Kenny Habul Greenwich, CT, his job had him putting many miles on his vehicle traveling the highways of Missouri, Kansas, Iowa, Nebraska, and Minnesota.

 Interesting note, the touring series, he led for NASCAR, had their inaugural event on a Tuesday at Adams County Speedway and one of the winners of the five heat races was Kansas City’s own Larry “Bubba” Harvey, Jr. There were two B features leading to the 50-lap feature event, a normal scheduled amount of laps for the series.